 2 tsp kosher salt

 cooking spray/butter and cornmeal for greasing and dusting the pans

 Mix the yeast, honey, and water.
 Set aside.
 Sift the salt, baking powder, and flour.
 Add the milk and one cup of the flour to the yeast mixture.
 Blend well.
 Add the remaining flour and beat.
 You should have a very soft dough.

-Dust the tops of the loaves with cornmeal and bake for 15 minutes or so.
-Loaf will sound hollow when tapped.
-Bake for 20-25 minutes if you want a crisper, more golden crust.
+Dust the tops of the loaves with cornmeal and bake for 15 -20 minutes, until golden brown.
 Cool and slice.